Are you looking for support finding food, starting a business, or working in the food industry? Check out our resource guide.

 Namaste Farm Stand customers

-Our goal is to address racial inequity in our food system by creating a farm-to-fork distribution channel and connecting people to food.
-FIN operates Tukwila Village Farmers Market with our partner, the IRC New Roots program.
-We sell fresh, local produce grown primarily by immigrants and refugees, and offer growers marketing and other business supports.
-The markets are open June through October, and we accept SNAP benefits and SNAP Market Match for payment.
+Our goal was to address racial inequity in our food system by creating a farm-to-fork distribution channel and connecting people to food.
+FIN operated Tukwila Village Farmers Market with our partner, the IRC New Roots program.
+We sold fresh, local produce grown primarily by immigrants and refugees, and offered growers marketing and other business supports.
+The markets were open June through October, and we accepted SNAP benefits and SNAP Market Match for payment.

 Land access for agriculture in urban areas is critical for communities new to growing food in the Northwest.
-We facilitate the South King Urban Ag Network (SKUAN) to improve resource sharing and collaboration among partners and growers—please contact us if you would like to get involved.
+We facilitated the South King Urban Ag Network (SKUAN) to improve resource sharing and collaboration among partners and growers.

 Community Engagement

 Food connects people and builds community.
-In pandemic-free times, our community events include Community Kitchen Dinners to celebrate the rich food traditions of our community, and an annual Resource Fair.
+Our community events included Community Kitchen Dinners to celebrate the rich food traditions of our community, and an annual Resource Fair.

-During the pandemic, our community engagement efforts have focused on sharing information about food resources and COVID-19 safety.
-Our Community Food Advocates have reached out to a variety of cultural communities, including Latinx, Kurdish, Congolese, Somali, Karen, and Filipino South King County residents.
+During the Covid-19 pandemic, our community engagement efforts focused on sharing information about food resources and COVID-19 safety.
+Our Community Food Advocates reached out to a variety of cultural communities, including Latinx, Kurdish, Congolese, Somali, Karen, and Filipino South King County residents.

 Back to Top